 - Defective or broken rails which can cause derailment

-If you have been injured in a train accident or derailment or have lost a loved one in such an accident, getting skilled legal counsel is imperative.
-Let a train accident attorney at our firm use his knowledge and experience to help you today.
+If you have been injured in an accident or derailment or have lost a loved one in such a collision, getting skilled legal counsel is imperative.
+Let a knowledgeable train injury lawyer help you seek compensation for damages.

-An accident can result from conductor or engineer negligence.
-Examples of such negligence include being distracted by a cell phone or other workers, being under the influence of drugs or alcohol at the time of the accident, a worker who improperly switches tracks, workers who push train cars without following safety precautions, or leaving cars in a position unsafe for other cars functioning on the same or an adjacent track.
+A train accident can result from conductor or engineer negligence.
+Examples of such negligence include being distracted by a cell phone or other workers, being under the influence of drugs or alcohol at the time of the accident, a worker who improperly switches tracks, workers who push train cars without following safety precautions or leaving cars in a position unsafe for other cars functioning on the same or an adjacent track.
+A dedicated railroad accident attorney could help determine the cause of an accident and help the injured person seek compensation for damages.